It goes without saying that a new car needs to be better than its predecessor.

 The wedge-shaped TR7 lacked the charisma of the TR6, its predecessor.
-It wasn’t originally offered as a convertible because Triumph legitimately feared the American government would make drop-tops illegal.
-And, its 2.0-litre four-cylinder delivered 85bhp, about 15 less than the TR6’s 2.5-litre four.
+It wasn’t originally offered as a convertible because Triumph legitimately feared the US government would make drop-tops illegal.
+And, its 2.0-liter four-cylinder delivered 86 hp, about 15 less than the TR6’s 2.5-liter four.

-These faults were forgivable; it’s Triumph’s build quality issues – some tied to labour disputes at the Liverpool factory – that sank the TR7’s reputation.
-Production moved to Coventry in 1978, a convertible model arrived in 1979 and Triumph launched the V8-powered TR8 in 1980 but these improvements couldn’t save the car or the brand.
-Production ended when Triumph shut down in 1981.
+These faults were forgivable; it was Triumph’s build quality issues – some tied to labor disputes at its Liverpool factory – that sank the TR7’s reputation.
+Production moved to Coventry in central England in 1978, a convertible model arrived in 1979 and Triumph launched the V8-powered TR8 in 1980 but these improvements couldn’t save the car.
+Production ended in 1981.